VaasKout/android_vision_scripter/README.md

-# Android Vision Scripter
+# VDroid Scripter

+**VDroid Scripter** stands for Visual Adnroid Scripter.

-**Android Vision Scripter** is a tool for remotely controlling Android devices and creating automation scripts using computer vision without requiring users to manually write code or commands.
+This is a tool for remotely controlling Android devices and creating automation scripts using computer vision without requiring users to manually write code or commands.

 The project consists of two main components: